matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/04-yul.md

 # Yul

-These instructions do not have a direct representation in EVM or EraVM.
-Instead, they perform auxiliary operations required for generating the target bytecode.
+These instructions do not map directly to EVM or EraVM but instead perform auxiliary operations necessary for generating the target bytecode.